 America’s ‘War on Drugs’ began in 1971, and unfortunately, the end is no where in sight.
 Within the past decade or two, a lot of time, money and energy put into this fight has shifted from marijuana-related charges, to opioids like heroin and prescription pain killers.
 The number of prescription drug related overdoses in the United States has been rising steadily within the past 15 years, with about 9,000 overdoses in 2001 to a whopping 26,000 in 2014.

-Here are some other scary statistics from the National Institute on Drug Abuse to prove just how addicted Americans are to opioids:
+Here are some other scary statistics to prove just how addicted Americans are to opioids:

 - America is 5% of the world’s population, but it accounts for 75% of its prescription drug abuse.